 Thunderbird (Free, open source).
 Mozilla’s email client supports Gmail, Outlook, and any IMAP/POP account.
 It offers a true unified inbox view where all accounts appear in a single stream.
 It’s available on Windows, macOS, and Linux.
 The interface is functional but dated compared to Gmail or Outlook.
 There’s no AI triage, no smart prioritization, and no mobile app.
 For someone who just wants to see both inboxes in one place on desktop and doesn’t need anything beyond that, Thunderbird works.

-Mailbird ($3.25/month, Windows only).
+Mailbird ($4.03/month billed yearly, Windows and macOS).
 A polished email client with a unified inbox, speed reader, and integrations with apps like Todoist, Asana, and Google Calendar.
-The experience is smoother than Thunderbird, but it’s Windows only — no macOS, no web, no mobile.
-No AI features.
+The experience is smoother than Thunderbird.
+It now runs on both Windows and macOS, but there’s no web or mobile app, and no AI features.

-Spike ($7/month).
+Spike ($6/month).
 Converts email into a chat-like interface with a unified inbox.
 Supports Gmail, Outlook, and iCloud.
 Available on all platforms.
-The chat-style view is polarizing — some people love it, others find it confusing for professional email.
+The chat-style view is polarizing, some people love it, others find it confusing for professional email.
 Includes basic AI features.

 Beyond Unification: What Business Owners Actually Need